sundeepbassi/supershop_v1/README.md

 ## Database Models

-this video is important E-Commerce Application Types  E-Commerce Application Types  Applying what we know
+this video is important for databases E-Commerce Application Types  E-Commerce Application Types  Applying what we know

 fsc_users app model structure (UserProfile)